GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 $settings['reverse_proxy_trusted_headers'] = \Symfony\Component\HttpFoundation\Request::HEADER_X_FORWARDED_PROTO | \Symfony\Component\HttpFoundation\Request::HEADER_FORWARDED;
 ```

-**Note:** This step is required due to Humber's AWS servers being behind a load balancer.
+**Note:** This step is required when using a load balancer.
 This prevents the site from seeing it's actual IP and protocol and Drupal falsely thinks that it is using `http` instead of `https` protocol.
-As `https` is required for Humber's Azure policy, these settings are needed to ensure Drupal sees the correct protocol.

 ### Generate Key and Cert Files